8/30/25

 Here are the 5 biggest mistakes people make when using their inhaler:

-• Exhaling into their inhaler/spacer
+• Exhaling into their inhaler

 • Inhaling too quickly or too slowly